-5.7 Accounting Policies
+5.6 Accounting Policies

-The Consolidated Financial Statements of the Corporation have been prepared in accordance with US GAAP and are presented in Canadian dollars.
+The Corporation's Consolidated Financial Statements have been prepared in accordance with US GAAP with respect to the preparation of financial information.
+These Consolidated Financial Statements are presented in Canadian dollars, which is the Corporation's functional currency.
 In preparing the Consolidated Financial Statements, management makes estimates and assumptions which affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the Consolidated Financial Statements, and the reported amounts of revenues and expenses for the year.
-Actual results could differ from those estimates, including changes as a result of future decisions made by the OEB, the Ministry of Energy of Ontario, or the Ministry of Finance of Ontario.
+Actual results could differ from those estimates, including changes as a result of future decisions made by the OEB, the IESO, the Ontario Ministry of Energy, or the Ontario Ministry of Finance.
 The significant accounting policies of the Corporation are summarized in notes 2 and 4 to the Consolidated Financial Statements.

 On July 21, 2011, the OSC granted an exemption to allow the Corporation to prepare its consolidated financial statements in accordance with US GAAP for its fiscal years beginning on or after January 1, 2012 but before January 1, 2015.
-In the absence of the exemption, the Corporation would have previously been required to adopt IFRS on January 1, 2012.
+In the absence of the exemption, the Corporation would have been required to adopt IFRS on January 1, 2012.
 On March 19, 2014, the Board of Directors of the Corporation approved the adoption of IFRS for the year beginning on January 1, 2015 due to the pending expiration of the exemption.
-Accordingly, the Corporation's consolidated financial statements for 2015 are expected to be prepared in accordance with IFRS and applied retrospectively to the Corporation's opening IFRS consolidated statement of financial position as at January 1, 2014.
+Accordingly, the Corporation's consolidated financial statements for 2015 will be prepared in accordance with IFRS with a transition date of January 1, 2014.
+The Corporation will apply the provisions of IFRS 14 - "Regulatory Deferral Accounts" in its first annual IFRS financial statements.